prostarproteomics/MagellanNTK/README.md

 # Magellan

-Magellan is a collection of abstract classes which provides the basis for a generic workflow manager for data processing tools with several steps.
-It works in combination with any package which implements data processing pipelines compliant with Magellan
+Magellan is a collection of Shiny modules which provide the basis for a generic workflow manager for data processing tools with several steps.
+It works in combination with any package which implements data processing pipelines compliant with Magellan such as MSPipelines and Prostar.
 It can handle lists of objects and manage a hierarchy of levels.

-It contains also a customizable popup window to display plots